Your Quick Guide To California Payroll Taxes, Laws & Regulations

 California’s Minimum Wage

 One of the highlights of California’s minimum wage laws is the way they deal with tipped employees.
 There’s no reduction in the minimum wage rate that tipped employees receive.
-Employees still need to form a collection amongst themselves, though, to pool tips and share it equally among their co-workers.
+Employees still need to form a collection amongst themselves, though, to pool tips and share them equally among their co-workers.

 It’s good practice to document your minimum wage rates for each fiscal year and report changes you make to your company’s minimum wage policy.
 California is relatively strict about compliance poster obligations for business owners.
 The state asks that all business owners post their business’s policy regarding wages earned, which includes minimum wage rates.